LOLCODE

 History & Origins

-In 2006, the lolcat phenomenon exploded across the Internet.
-Images of cats with humorous captions written in “lolspeak” - a form of intentionally misspelled, grammatically incorrect English - became wildly popular.
+In the mid-2000s, the lolcat meme emerged on imageboards and spread across the Internet.
+Images of cats with humorous captions written in “lolspeak” - a form of intentionally misspelled, grammatically incorrect English - became wildly popular, particularly after the launch of “I Can Has Cheezburger?” in early 2007.
 Phrases like “I CAN HAS CHEEZBURGER?” entered Internet vocabulary.

 In 2007, Adam Lindsay, a researcher at Lancaster University’s Computing Department, created LOLCODE as a humorous exploration of what programming would look like in lolspeak.
 The result was a fully functional language where you greet the interpreter with “HAI” and say goodbye with “KTHXBYE”.